OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/includes/storsimple-install-update3-hotfix.md

         [4] Change language
         Please enter your choice>

-    Ambos os controladores Olá reinicie em modo de manutenção.
+    Em seguida, ambos os controladores são reiniciados no modo de manutenção.
-2. atualização de firmware de disco de saudação do tooinstall, tipo:
+2. Para instalar a atualização de firmware de disco, digite:

-    `Start-HcsHotfix -Path <path tooupdate file> -Credential <credentials in domain\username format>`
+    `Start-HcsHotfix -Path <path to update file> -Credential <credentials in domain\username format>`

     Um exemplo de saída é mostrado abaixo.

         Controller1>Start-HcsHotfix -Path \\10.100.100.100\share\DiskFirmwarePackage.exe -Credential contoso\john
         Enter Password:
         WARNING: In maintenance mode, hotfixes should be installed on each controller sequentially.
-After hello hotfix is installed on this controller, install it on hello peer controller.
+After the hotfix is installed on this controller, install it on the peer controller.
         Confirm
-        This operation starts a hotfix installation and could reboot one or both of hello controllers.
-By installing new updates you agree to, and accept any additional terms associated with, hello new functionality listed in hello release notes (https://go.microsoft.com/fwLink/?LinkID=613790).
-Are you sure you want toocontinue?
+        This operation starts a hotfix installation and could reboot one or both of the controllers.
+By installing new updates you agree to, and accept any additional terms associated with, the new functionality listed in the release notes (https://go.microsoft.com/fwLink/?LinkID=613790).
+Are you sure you want to continue?
         [Y] Yes [N] No (Default is "Y"): Y
         WARNING: Installation is currently in progress.
-This operation can take several minutes toocomplete.
+This operation can take several minutes to complete.
-3. Usando o monitor Olá instalar progresso `Get-HcsUpdateStatus` comando.
-Olá atualização é concluída quando hello `RunInProgress` muda muito`False`.
+3. Monitore o progresso da instalação usando o comando `Get-HcsUpdateStatus` .
+A atualização é concluída quando o `RunInProgress` muda para `False`.
-4. Após a conclusão da instalação hello, reinicia controlador Olá no qual Olá hotfix do modo de manutenção foi instalado.
-Faça logon como opção 1 com acesso completo e verifique se a versão de firmware de disco hello.
-Tipo:
+4. Depois que a instalação for concluída, o controlador no qual o hotfix do modo de manutenção foi instalado será reiniciado.
+Faça logon como opção 1 com acesso completo e verifique a versão de firmware de disco.
+Digite:

    `Get-HcsFirmwareVersion`

-   Olá esperado versões de firmware de disco são:
+   As versões de firmware de disco esperados são:

    `XMGG, XGEG, KZ50, F6C2, VR08`